mishapadidar/alpha_particle_opt/lab_notebook.md

 ### Sela improvements
 - Look into mass conservative methods, such as mass conservative operator splitting (Durran).
-- Look into positivity preserving interpolation that corrects over/undershoots.
+- Look into positivity preserving interpolation that corrects over/undershoots or justify that the overshoots and undershoots are not problematic like in the GYSELA-4D paper.
 - Only compute phi over a half field period and use reflective boundary conditions.
 - Use VMEC or Boozer coordinates with a cartesian grid around the magnetic axis.
 - High resolution mesh around plasma boundary.